privatenumber/tsx/CONTRIBUTING.md

 #### ✅ Be constructive

 Aim to contribute to the solution with research & PRs (tests + solutions).
-The goal is to land an improvement in tsx for everyone to benefit.
+The goal is to land an improvement in _tsx_ for everyone to benefit.

 Be concise to save people's time.

 #### ❌ Avoid detractive comments

-Keep comments focused on fixing the issue.
+Keep comments constructive towards fixing the issue.

+These types of comments will be hidden or deleted:
-Off-topic comments, comments that don't add value (e.g. "updates?", "also happening in ..."), and discussing workarounds will be hidden or deleted.
+- Comments that pollute the thread (e.g. "updates?", "me too", "also happening in ...")
+- Discussing workarounds that can't land in _tsx_
+- Off-topic comments

-After an issue is confirmed, the thread may sometimes be locked to direct further conversation & action to PRs.
+After an issue is confirmed by the provided reproduction, the thread may sometimes be locked to direct further conversation & action to PRs.

 > [!TIP]
 > **⚡️ Get issues addressed faster!**